-#1 Updated by Rob Nahf about 5 years ago
+#1 Updated by Rob Nahf over 6 years ago

-#2 Updated by Dave Vieglais about 5 years ago
+#2 Updated by Dave Vieglais over 6 years ago

 The rabbitmq queues should be replicated across machines, so failure of one or two machines could be restored from the remaining.
 This is the case with much of the CN infrastructure.